 When I had MALS surgery the Ligament that holds the celiac artery was released.
 It supplies blood to a lot of organs including most of the GI tract.
 My recovery has been HORRENDOUS and terrifying.
 I lost 25 lbs in January but have regained the ability to eat thankfully.

-At my first and recent surgery follow up it was discovered that my celiac artery is no longer compressed by my ligament but it is still compressed.
-Doctors have never seen someone with MALS and Pectus Excavatum.
+At my first and recent surgery follow up it was discovered that my celiac artery is no longer compressed by my ligament as it was removed but it is still compressed possibly by my sternum.
+My doctors have never seen someone with MALS and Pectus Excavatum and honestly are just guessing.
 Most agree doing the Nuss Procedure to lift my sternum and get rid of the dent should help my celiac artery, my heart and my lungs.
 We hope it will help my celiac artery but it will definitely help my heart and lungs.

 Three or four metal bars will be inserted into my ribcage, secured on the sides and my sternum cartilage will be cut shorter.
 The bars will remain there for four years and then get removed in hopes my ribcage stays in it's new, normal, shape.
 This is called a Nuss Procedure.

-The implants will be removed and none of the plastic surgery to reconstruct me is covered by insurance.
-I'm devastated!
+My implants will be removed and then put back in.
+It won't be pretty...
 But I also want to be healthy and breathe.
 Giving my heart room will significantly change/help my health and possibly my entire vascular system if I am lucky.

 This surgery is supposed to be done before a person is full grown and before bones are hardened.
 It is very difficult to find someone to operate on an adult but I found one of the best.